Golf-Cabrera Bello edges Arnaus in playoff to clinch Spanish Open | Sports-Games

 Cabrera Bello, the overnight leader, began the round with a double-bogey on the par-four first but found his touch on the back nine, making three straight birdies starting with the 13th that gave him a two-under 69.
 Arnaus, on the other hand, made eagle on the 14th but could only par his last four holes to end with a round of 67.

+World number one and home favourite Jon Rahm, who was chasing a hat-trick of titles at the event, endured another frustrating day as he carded a two-under 69 and 13-under overall that gave him a share of 17th place.
+Cabrera Bello, the overnight leader, began the round with a double-bogey on the par-four first but found his touch on the back nine, making three straight birdies starting with the 13th that gave him a two-under 69.

+Arnaus, on the other hand, made eagle on the 14th but could only par his last four holes to end with a round of 67.
+"I came here in a pretty bad place with scores being not what I expect them to be, and to be able to get momentum and turn it around and to walk out of here with a win means a lot to me," added Cabrera Bello.

-The title was Cabrera Bello's fourth overall on the European Tour while it left Arnaus still searching for his maiden win.
+The tournament was Cabrera Bello's fourth title on the European Tour while it left Arnaus still searching for his maiden win.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)